ihatebroccoli/official-GenDa/README.md

 ## Overview

-GENDA is an unsupervised reinforcement learning framework for learning **data-efficient and generalizable skill-conditioned policies**.
+GenDa is an unsupervised reinforcement learning framework for learning **data-efficient and generalizable skill-conditioned policies**.
 The method addresses two practical issues in off-policy skill discovery: stale skill semantics in replay buffers and brittle skill generalization under distribution shifts.

 This repository provides code for: